Metropolitan planning levy

 Example

-A month after the levy was paid and a certificate issued, but before the planning permit application was lodged, the estimated cost of the development increased by $200,000.
+A month after the levy was paid and an MPL certificate was issued, but before the planning permit application was lodged, the estimated cost of the development increased by $200,000.

 The additional amount of levy payable is:

-You apply for a revised metropolitan planning levy certificate by submitting another application form stating the increased estimated cost of the development, with other required information.
+You apply for a revised MPL certificate by submitting another application form stating the increased estimated cost of the development, with other required information.
 You then pay the additional levy amount.

-A revised MPL certificate expires on the later of 90 days after its issue date or the date on which the original MPL certificate issued expires.
-An extension of time is not available.
+A revised MPL certificate expires on the later of 90 days after its issue date or the date on which the original MPL certificate expires.
+An extension of time is strictly not available.

-The Commissioner cannot issue you with a revised certificate if you apply for the revised certificate more than 180 days after the issue date of your original certificate.
+The Commissioner cannot issue you with a revised MPL certificate if you apply for the revised MPL certificate more than 180 days after the issue date of your original MPL certificate.

-The Commissioner has no discretion to extend the expiry of any certificate.
+The Commissioner has no discretion to extend the expiry of any MPL certificate.

 Refund of the levy